 SANDAG is committed to a public involvement plan that includes opportunities for interaction with the Board of Directors, other elected officials, local planning and public works directors, business, community, and education leaders, other key stakeholders, and the general public.
-Public workshops, meetings, and other outreach efforts provide forums for input and feedback on SANDAG policy, program, project, and funding decisions.
+Public workshops, meetings, and other in-person or virtual outreach efforts provide forums for input and feedback on SANDAG policy, program, project, and funding decisions.